Kate O'Sullivan: Audiobooks

 Barbara Tate’s West End Girls (Orion, 2011) is also ‘wonderfully narrated by Kate O’Sullivan’.

 Writing

 While co-presenting the children's series, O'Sullivan wrote material for Wham!
 Bam!
-Strawberry Jam!(BBC 1995) and was commissioned by Thames TV Head of Comedy John Howard Davies to co-write a sitcom pilot "Different Drummers".
+Strawberry Jam!
+(BBC 1995) and was commissioned by Thames TV Head of Comedy John Howard Davies to co-write a sitcom pilot "Different Drummers".

-O'Sullivan is part of the writing team for Tonight (BBC Radio 4, 2011–2012) with Rory Bremner, Andy Zaltzman, Nick Doody, John Langdon and Geoff Atkinson.
+O'Sullivan is part of the writing team for Tonight/Bremner's One Question Quiz (BBC Radio 4, 2011–2015) with Rory Bremner, Andy Zaltzman, Nick Doody, John Langdon and Geoff Atkinson.

-O'Sullivan wrote and performed with the 2010 Edinburgh Fringe show Let The People Decide, starring Barry from Watford.
-In 2011, she co-founded the customer-facing humour delivery company with Mel Hudson and Alex Baldacci, known as 'Sketch Department' writing sketches and stand-up for a week-long run at the Edinburgh Fringe.

 Trivia

 As a child, O'Sullivan was awarded the title Crackerjack Young Entertainer of the Year 1978 for her impressions of Frank Spencer, the Muppet Show, Margaret Thatcher and Lena Zavaroni on the popular children's TV show Crackerjack, hosted by Ed "Stewpot" Stewart.
 On winning the competition, for which 900 other hopefuls had auditioned, she was given an Aiwa sound system, a signed photograph of Bernie Clifton and a coveted Crackerjack pen.